pimpimpula/ThereWillBeBeeps/README.md

 The [`preprocessing`](scripts%2Fpreprocessing) and [`analysis`](scripts%2Fanalysis) directories contain subdirectories named `funcs`, which contain Python scripts for various functions that the notebooks call.

-Note: you need an extra python script `API_access.py` with private access codes for the automated pure-tone audiometry API to recreate some of the dataframes in [`data`/`dataframes`](data%2Fdataframes).
+Note: you need an extra python script `API_access.py` with private access codes for the automated pure-tone audiometry API to run some of the code (preprocessing 2-3, analysis 2).

 ---